 As a result of my successes I have been offered countless "opportunities to grow" in this field. ...
 So many of these opportunities began with a conversation that starts with something similar to, "Zak, you are too good to be just a teacher."
 And, quite frankly, I have always taken offense to that statement.

-, the 2010 Teacher of the Year in Duval County, writing on Rick Hess' blog for Education Week.
-Zak has some great thoughts about career laddering for teachers, which he details in blog posts here
+That was Zak Champagne, the 2010 Teacher of the Year in Duval County, writing on Rick Hess' blog for Education Week.
+Zak has some great thoughts about career laddering for teachers, which he details in blog posts here and here.

 His ideas fit right in with the New Millennium Initiative, such as creating mentor teachers who would have a classroom of their own who could meet and share best practices with other teachers, and giving exceptional teachers a bigger say in important issues.